An OpenRefine project is started by importing in some existing data - OpenRefine doesn’t allow you to create a dataset from nothing.

 Do not use this form to load a Google Sheet by its link; use the Google Data form instead.

 You can copy and paste in data from anywhere.
 OpenRefine will recognize comma-separated, tab-separated, or table-formatted information copied from sources such as word-processing documents, spreadsheets, and tables in PDFs.
 You can also just paste in a list of items that you want to turn into rows.
 OpenRefine recognizes each new text line as a row.

 This can be useful if you want to pre-select a specific number of rows from your source data, or paste together rows from different places, rather than delete unwanted rows later in the project interace.

-This can also be useful if you would like to paste in a list of URLs, which you can use later to fetch the data online and build columns with.
+This can also be useful if you would like to paste in a list of URLs, which you can use later to fetch more data.